 Multiple scenarios are provided below for parties to see how the data values in the TC Dataset could be used for updates to the contract.

-Termination of a Transaction
+Void Confirmation

-A Transaction may be terminated by the Confirming Party sending the complete TC Dataset with a Transaction Confirmation Change Type = T (Termination), Transaction Confirmation Change Type Status = I (Initiated) and a revised Transaction Effective Date.
-The termination of the Transaction should be validated by the non-Confirming Party in the same manner as any other Update of the Transaction using the Response to the TC Dataset process.
-The requirements for transaction and contract termination are described in Section 12 of the 6.3.1 Contract, or by mutual agreement of the parties.
+A Transaction Confirmation may be voided by the Confirming Party sending the complete TC Dataset with a Transaction Confirmation Change Type = V (Void).
+The void e Transaction Confirmation should be validated by the receiving Party in the same manner as any other Revised Transaction Confirmation using the Response to the TC Dataset process.

 Scenarios are provided below for parties to see how the data values in the TC Dataset should be used for contract termination.